erkkah/tigr/README.md

 ### Desktop (Windows, macOS, Linux)

-TIGR is supplied as a single .h file.
+TIGR is supplied as a single .c and corresponding .h file.

 To use it, you just drop them right into your project.
 No fancy build systems, no DLL hell, no package managers.